abachr/archipel_project/README.md

 # archipel_project
 Hi!
 I am @abachr.
-I use Django Web for application development.
+I use node JS for application development.
-Working now on a project on archives management
+Working now on a project on physical archives management